Question,

 History3

-All subjects are taught in mixed prior attainment groups.
+In year 8, all subjects are taught in mixed prior attainment groups.

 SubjectTeaching hours per fortnightSubjectTeaching hours per fortnight